shifaaimrann/pOOP-Project/README.txt

 INTRODUCTION:
 Revamped version of the popular game Color Switch, includes health bar, stars, potion, and levels made with different obstacles with increasing difficulty.
-Can you help Miffy pass all the players?
+Can you help Miffy pass all the levels?
 Warning: Might be almost too cute

 REQUIREMENTS: